pagefreezer/SitemapGenerator/README.md

 ### BACKGROUND

-SitemapGenerator was built on Googles Sitemap Gen (http://goog-sitemapgen.sourceforge.net/) provided under the terms of the BSD license.
+SitemapGenerator was built on Google's Sitemap Gen (http://goog-sitemapgen.sourceforge.net/) provided under the terms of the BSD license.
 This version contains some enhencements, better documentation and examples.

 ### HOW TO RUN